New Project "Modelling Text Editions as Linked Data (edition2LD)"

 A Short Video Portrait of the Research Unit is Available

-We are pleased to present you a newly prepared short video portrait of the research unit "Documents on the History of Religion and Law of Pre-modern Nepal".
+We are delighted to share with you a newly crafted brief video portrait of the research unit "Documents on the History of Religion and Law of Pre-modern Nepal" which is now available here.

 New Publications in the Series "Documenta Nepalica"